wavexx/python-bond/README.rst

   calls accept any number of statements and return the result of the last.

 * By default, evaluation is forced in array context.
-Use the "scalar" keyword to coerce the result.
+Use the "scalar" keyword to coerce the result manually.

-* Not all built-in functions are callable directly using ``bond.call`` due to the syntax semantics of Perl: you can only call function-like builtins.
+* Most, but not all built-in functions are callable directly using ``bond.call()`` due to the syntax semantics of Perl: you can only call function-like builtins.

 Common limitations